DiegoBiagini/HieraSurg/README.md

 │   └── ...
 └── ...
 ```
-Not all videos of Cholec80 were processed and used, data splits can be found in train_videos.txt and val_videos.txt.
+Not all videos of Cholec80 were processed and used, data splits can be found in `train_videos.txt` and `val_videos.txt`.

 ## File Structure